ncklasala/Movie_ranking/README.md

    3.1) Created backend for profile creation
    3.2) log out
 4. In phase 1 I decide to treat the movie list as an attribute for the profile, This may get changed later.
 For now movie object is nixed
+5. Profile Registration
+   5.1) create front end for profile creation and edit

 TODO:
 Phase 1:

-5. Profile Registration
-   5.1) create front end for profile creation and edit
 6. Allow user to create thier list
-   4.1) create movie object // defered
+   6.1) create movie object
-   4.2) moviedb api connection for info about movie 4.3) allow for migration from csv
+   6.2) moviedb api connection for info about movie 6.3) allow for migration from csv
-   4.4) cross platform data entry with googlesheets 4.5) edit lists with ease (This is important to be better then google sheets) 4.6) create front end for displaying list
+   6.4) cross platform data entry with googlesheets 6.5) edit lists with ease (This is important to be better then google sheets) 6.6) create front end for displaying list

    Phase 2: